An exact algorithm for the static pricing problem under discrete mixed logit demand: Numerical experiments

 As one can see, for 7 out of 10 randomly generated instances, Algorithm 2 in \cite{li2019product} finds an optimal solution of the problem.
 However, in the other 3 instances, the optimality gap can go up to $80\%$.
 From the comparison of the optimal prices in these 3 instances, we see the price vector reported by Algorithm 2 is far from the optimal prices.
 This shows that the local solutions may not necessarily be close to the optimal prices.

-Considering the fact that Algorithm 2 in \cite{li2019product} is a local optimizer, we have also reported the time it took for LiBiT to obtain a local optimum (the solution with no further improvement in the next iteration).
-We have reported this time inside parentheses in Table \ref{Table:Li et al vs libit}.
-When we check the quality of these solutions, we see that all the local optima obtained by LiBiT are either an optimal solution or a solution with less than $0.01\%$ distance to an optimal solution.
-This information shows that the local solver of LiBiT is competitive with Algorithm 2 in \cite{li2019product} in terms of solution time, and outperforms it (in some cases by far) in terms of solution quality.

-Furthermore, we can see that in 3 instances (3, 7, and 9), the solution time of LiBiT is much smaller than the others.
+Furthermore, we can see that in \ahmadreza{5} instances (\ahmadreza{2}, 3, 7, 9, and \ahmadreza{10}), the solution time of \ahmadreza{CoBiT} is much smaller than the others.
 The main reason behind it is the shape of the expected revenue function.
 If the function is rather flat, then the upper bounds obtained by solving Problem (\ref{Eq:Linear approximation}) may not help much in deciding not to branch some nodes.
-In other words, when the expected revenue function is flat, then we need to have partitions that are really small to have a good linear approximation.
-However, in the 3 instances where LiBiT is fast, the expected revenue function is not very flat and therefore, the number of nodes that are explored in each iteration of LiBiT are reasonable, which results in a more reasonable solution time.
+In other words, when the expected revenue function is flat, then we need to have partitions that are really small to have a good \ahmadreza{convex} approximation.
+However, in the \ahmadreza{5} instances where \ahmadreza{CoBiT} is fast, the expected revenue function is not very flat, and therefore, the number of nodes that are explored in each iteration of \ahmadreza{CoBiT} \ahmadreza{is} reasonable, which results in a more reasonable solution time.